-ZAKAT or charity: Third Pillar of Islam, a significant teaching.
+ZAKAT or charity: Third Pillar of Islam, significant teaching.
 Being charitable and providing help to those who are needy, is an important characteristic of the Muslim character.

-The existence of numerous starving, poor, hungry, needy and destitute Muslims and non-Muslims within the world necessitates this essential teaching to be put into daily practice.
+The existence of numerous starving, poor, hungry, needy, and destitute Muslims and non-Muslims within the world necessitates this essential teaching to be put into daily practice.
 Wealthy Muslims might not realize how their wealth could strengthen whole communities.
 Giving charity correctly is crucial to both the well-being of the needy and the ultimate happiness of the rich.
 The Prophet (P.B.U.H) emphasized this principle repeatedly.